fsharp/fsharp.org/guides/data-visualization/index.md

 ---

-### FSharp.Charting on Windows
+### FSharp.Charting

-The [FSharp.Charting](http://fsharp.github.io/FSharp.Charting/) library is frequently used on Windows.
+* [FSharp.Charting](http://fsharp.github.io/FSharp.Charting/) - an interactive charting library frequently used on Windows.

+* [XPlot (F# Google Charts)](http://tahahachana.github.io/XPlot/) - XPlot is a data visualization package for the F# programming language powered by popular JavaScript charting libraries.
+It uses Google's powerful and free data visualization library based on HTML5/SVG technology.
+You can access the HTML for the charts programatically and use the library from F# Interactive by displaying browser windows.

 ### Using R, MATLAB, Mathematica, Excel and Python for Data Visualization